CEI-lab/ece3400-2017/docs/tutorials/Soldering/Soldering_Tutorial.md

 ![](./images/IMG_0594.JPG "Metal Sponge")
 ![](./images/IMG_0595.JPG "Clean Iron")
 ### 3. Solder the connection
 Hold a strand of solder in one hand and the soldering iron in the other.
 Place the iron on the joint you want to solder and feed the solder onto both the pin and the board.
 The solder should melt as it touches the iron/joint.
 The solder is what conducts the heat, i.e. if you only apply solder to the iron it will not lead the heat from the iron onto the pin and will not flow onto the joint.
 Apply enough solder so that the connection is mechanically and electrically stable.
 Applying too much solder can make a connection difficult to desolder, so be careful not to use too much.
-Applying heat for too long can lead to damages of both the component and the board.
+Applying heat for too long can damage both the component and the board.

 ![Application of solder to a joint](./images/solder_joint.png)
 ![Soldering SMD chip](./images/IMG_0588.JPG)

 ### 4. Evaluate
 A good solder joint should be shiny and cone shaped.
 If the joint is dull, it is the result of "cold solder," which occurs when molten solder is added to the joint, instead of being melted onto the joint itself.
-If the joint is blob shaped, electrical connection is not guaranteed, it may work briefly only to break as soon as a vibration occur.
+If the joint is blob shaped, electrical connection is not guaranteed, it may work briefly only to break as soon as vibrations occur.
 It also might cause a short circuit so be sure to always check for shorts after you are done.

 Example of Good Solder Joint: